Orkney Magic: Beautiful Binscarth Woods

 The sun sparkled this way and that.
 The breeze shifted dappled shade, sending dancing sunbeams amongst the vibrant violet-blue bluebells.

 It was at once clear why these treasured woodland flowers are often called fairy flowers.
-When the wind dropped for a moment, you could almost hear the tiny tinkle of bells.
+When the wind dropped briefly, you could almost hear the tiny tinkle of bells.

 And who’s to say the flickers of light weren’t the fairy folk flitting from bell to bell?